JuliaWeb/Retry.jl/README.md

 multi-layered distributed service stacks, interfaces to external systems and resource contention.
-These problems demand fine-grained exception filtering, simple expression of retry loops and confidence that unexpected exceptions are no unintentionally caught and ignored.
+These problems demand fine-grained exception filtering, simple expression of retry loops and confidence that unexpected exceptions are not unintentionally caught and ignored.

 Julia's `catch` block can include conditional logic to take appropriate action according to error type/code; and to rethrow exceptions that